wpeka/wplegalpages/readme.txt

 WP Legal Pages provides you pre-approved templates.
 You may want to customize it as per your needs.
 Please consult your lawyer for any specific needs for compliance with your local law regulators.

 == Changelog ==
+= 2.3.8 =
+* Feature: Added Terms of use templates for French and German Translations.

 = 2.3.7 =
 Update: Minor plugin updates.